-When oral contraceptives are taken by women under close observation in clinical trials, it is more than 99% effective in preventing pregnancy.
-However, in real life the oral contraceptives are around 92% effective.
-This is because pills might be missed, or taken with medicines that may interfere with their effectiveness, or may not be absorbed due to vomiting and diarrhoea.
+When the Pill is taken by women under close observation in clinical trials, it is more than 99% effective in preventing pregnancy.
+However, in real life the Pill is around 92% effective.
+This is because pills might be missed, or taken with medicines that may interfere with their effectiveness or may not be absorbed due to vomiting and diarrhoea.

-Like all oral contraceptives, ROSALEE is intended to prevent pregnancy.
+Like all oral contraceptives Pills, this medicine is intended to prevent pregnancy.
 It does not protect against HIV infection (AIDS) and other sexually transmitted infections.